 Relations of Religion and Ethnicity in the Horn of Africa

 The role of religion and ethnicity in the construction of identities and in the demarcation of boundaries has been subject to broad scholarly debates.
 With the Oromo ethno-nationalist movement in Ethiopia as a point of departure, this project will contribute to the debate by adding new perspectives to the relationship between religion and ethnicity.
 It aims to provide much-needed knowledge on the Oromo ethno-nationalist movement, and will in particular pay attention to the intertwined relationship between Islam and ethnicity, and explore the reciprocal impacts the two had both in the movement’s formative period and in later developments.
-Moreover, it seeks to forward new perspectives on how to conceptualise the relationship between religion and ethnicity.
-Whereas theoretical approaches and empirical studies recognise the existence of such a relationship, there is need for a more explicit conceptual framework on this matter.
-The project will especially relate this to issues such as the construction of (social) identity, the formation and trajectory of ethno-nationalism as a phenomenon and to the role of such categories in inter-group conflicts.
+Moreover, it seeks to forward new perspectives on how to conceptualize the relationship between religion and ethnicity.
+Whereas theoretical approaches and empirical studies recognize the existence of such a relationship, there is a need for a more explicit conceptual framework on this matter.
+The project will especially relate this to issues such as the construction of (social) identity, the formation and trajectory of ethnonationalism as a phenomenon and to the role of such categories in inter-group conflicts.